2010 Article, updated November 2017

 I believe lawyers need to be mindful of the fact that most community organisations are governed and managed by people who generally have the best of intentions (even if they may lack the necessary skills), and that aggravating disputes is generally not in the interests of the client.
 Problems caused by poor communication, misunderstandings, and inadequate skills will seldom be resolved by sending aggressive letters to those involved, although it may become apparent that the problems have got beyond the stage where reason and commonsense may prevail.

-I note, again, the High Court decision in Porima v Te Kauhanganui o Waikato Inc 1 NZLR 472, paras –confirming that the “law has some ability to address crisis situations, as and when they arise,” “has an inherent jurisdiction . . . to preserve assets or resolve deadlock situations,” and may “intervene where there has been an error of law through the breach of the rules of a society.”
+I note the High Court decision in Porima v Te Kauhanganui o Waikato Inc 1 NZLR 472, paras – which confirms that the “law has some ability to address crisis situations, as and when they arise,” “has an inherent jurisdiction . . . to preserve assets or resolve deadlock situations,” and may “intervene where there has been an error of law through the breach of the rules of a society.”
 This establishes that the Courts can and will act to correct mistakes and to prevent damage flowing from such mistakes.